OXID-eSales/developer_documentation/development/modules_components_themes/project/module_configuration/modules_configuration_deployment.rst

             ...

 This option can be set manually by changing configuration file.
-Also this will be changed if module will be activated or deactivated manually.
+Also the option will be set to ``true`` if you activate a module manually via console or admin backend or to false if you deactivate your module.

 To apply configuration use the following command: